CleanChat Discord Bot

 Already a CleanChat user?
 Help support CleanChat's development and server costs here:

-And remember to give a HUGE thanks the following people, who already supported development and helped make CleanChat free:
+And remember to give a HUGE thanks to the people who already supported the development and helped make CleanChat free!

 Below is a tutorial video to get started using CleanChat.
 It will breifly explain how CleanChat works, and demonstrate how to setup a bot, and how to edit a few settings.Psstt..
 If you don't like tutorial videoes, I've put a text-version of the video below!

 If you've seen the video above, there's no reason to read this, as this is simply a text version of the video.

 To get started with CleanChat, you first have to add CleanChat to your server.
 You can only add CleanChat to your server if you you're either an administrator, have created the server or have the 'Manage Server' permission.
 If you have one or more of these permissions, you're ready to go!
 Click the link above the YouTube video to add CleanChat to your server.
 Once she's on the server, there should automatticly have been created a role for CleanChat with the required permissions.
 Once CleanChat is on your server, you're ready to set her up.